mvklumpp/Blackbirds/README.md

 # Blackbirds

-This repository contains code associated with the following manuscript: Stable immune function during moult regardless of age-specific moulting strategy in a European passerine (Klumpp & Hegemann, resubmitted, November 2025)
+This repository contains code associated with the following manuscript: Klumpp, M. V. & Hegemann, A. 2026.
+Stable immune function during moult regardless of age-specific moulting strategy in a European passerine. – J. Avian Biol.
+2026:03531.

 ## Code